 2.)
 Store Extra blankets And clothes in Bags

 Next, utilize under your bed for extra storage – but do it smart.
 Don’t just shove things under there.
 Use protective bags to keep things sorted and safe from dust.

-Our Deluxe Storage Organizer Bags have handles, a place for labels, and see-through panels so you can see exactly what is inside.
+Look for storage bags that have handles, a place for labels, and see-through panels so you can see exactly what is inside.

 Some ideas for these bags include:

 - Out of Season Clothes